The definitive guide to Amazon S3

 The file will be downloaded in pieces as per the BitTorrent protocol.
 The best part is that once you have completed the first download, you automatically became part of the P2P network and help other clients to download the file faster.

 This can be pretty useful if you distribute large public files.
-The only example I can think of is the Ubuntu website that distributes ISO images for the latest version.
+The only real-world scenario I can think of is the Ubuntu website that distributes ISO images for the latest version.

 If you are using the APIs to delete files, the API client must ask the user for the TOTP and pass it to the S3 API server.

-This feature is also enabled on a per-bucket basis.
+This feature is enabled on a per-bucket basis.

 Usually the owner of a bucket pays for all the associated costs to a bucket, be it storage, transfer or API requests.
 With Requester Pays you can offload the price of transfers and requests to the client making the request.